MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-2-bonus-adaptive-protection.md

 ## Task 3 – Enable Adaptive Protection for DLP

-In this task, you'll connect the risky AI usage policy to risk levels and enable Adaptive Protection so your DLP policy enforces dynamically.
+In this task, you'll connect the risky AI usage policy to risk levels and enable Adaptive Protection so your DLP policy is enforced dynamically.

 1. In the Microsoft Purview portal, go to **Solutions** > **Insider Risk Management** > **Adaptive Protection**.